Mihran9991/async-forms-back/README.md

 npm install

 ```
-To run ther server in development mode:
+To run the server in development mode:

 ```
 npm run dev

 ```
-To run ther server in production mode:
+To run the server in production mode:

 ```
 npm run prod